 Handle all rotors with care to prevent scratching.
 Wash with deionized water and dry thoroughly to prevent corrosion.
 Store in a clean and dry environment.
 Do not submerge swing-bucket rotors in water because they are difficult to dry.

 Average Centrifuge Cost

 Centrifuge equipment pricing varies depending on the brand, make and model, and type.
 Top manufacturers include Thermo Fisher, Eppendorf, Sigma, and Ohaus.
 Price ranges for each type are:

 - Large Capacity / High Speed – $10,000 to $25,000

 - Ultracentrifuge – $10,000 to $50,000

-When it comes to buying a centrifuge, you could end up investing a rather large amount of your working capital upfront, depending on the type, the number of units, add-ons, and customizations your lab needs.
-Though centrifuges are not as expensive as other types of equipment, when you’re on a budget, purchasing them may not be practical.
+When it comes to buying a lab centrifuge, you could end up investing a rather large amount of your working capital upfront, depending on the type, the number of units, add-ons, and customizations your lab needs.
+Though centrifuge machines are not as expensive as other types of equipment, when you’re on a budget, purchasing them may not be practical.

-In some cases, you’ll be able to save even more money because your lease payments will be tax-deductible, though you’ll need to speak with an accountant as rules and regulations vary depending on your location and industry.
-Contact Excedr today to learn more about a centrifuge lease.
+Lastly, when you lease with us, you’ll be able to save even more money because your lease payments will be tax-deductible, though you’ll need to speak with an accountant as rules and regulations vary depending on your location and industry.

 Contact us today to learn more about centrifuge leases.